RT-Thread/rt-thread/documentation/device/wlan/wlan.md

-# WLAN Device
+@page device_wlan WLAN Device

 With the rapid development of the Internet of Things, more and more embedded devices are equipped with WIFI wireless network devices.
 In order to be able to manage WIFI network devices, RT-Thread introduces a WLAN device management framework.
 This framework has many features to control and manage WIFI, providing developers with many conveniences for using WIFI devices.

-## Introduction to the WLAN Framework
+# Introduction to the WLAN Framework

 The WLAN framework is a set of middleware developed by RT-Thread for managing WIFI.
 Connect to the specific WIFI driver, control the WIFI connection disconnection, scan and other operations.
 Support different applications, provide WIFI control, events, data diversion and other operations for the application, and provide a unified WIFI control interface for the upper application.
 The WLAN framework consists of three main parts.
 The DEV driver interface layer provides a unified API for the WLAN framework.
 Manage layer provides users with specific functions such as WIFI scanning, connection, and disconnection.
 Protocol is responsible for processing the data stream generated on the WIFI.
 Different protocols such as LWIP can be mounted according to different usage scenarios.
 It has the characteristics of simple use, complete functions, convenient docking and strong compatibility.